-Crude Protein (min) 18%
+- Crude Protein (min) 18%

-Crude Fat (min) 15%
+- Crude Fat (min) 15%

-Crude Fiber (max) 1%
+- Crude Fiber (max) 1%

-Moisture (max) 20%
+- Moisture (max) 20%

 Tips for feeding raw bones:

-Never cook raw bones; cooked bones splinter and are dangerous.
+- Never cook raw bones; cooked bones splinter and are dangerous.

-Marrow is very rich and fatty.
+- Marrow is very rich and fatty.
 It can add lots of calories to your pet's diet, and should be avoided if your pet is overweight or has pancreatitis.
 Offer raw bones no more than twice per week.
 If your pet is battling a weight problem or needs a low fat diet, simply scoop out some (or all) of the marrow with a spoon first.

-Raw bones are sold frozen.
+- Raw bones are sold frozen.
 When they thaw and your dog chews on them, they can get pretty messy.
 Give your dog bones outside, in a crate, or on a tile floor - anywhere clean-up is easy.
 Definitely don't feed raw bones on carpet!

-Bigger is better when it comes to bones.
+- Bigger is better when it comes to bones.
 Your dog should never be able to put the entire bone in his mouth.
 Bones that are too small can be choking hazards and cause significant damage to your dog's teeth.
-If your dog breaks off pieces of raw bone, toss those out.
+If your dog breaks off pieces of raw bone, toss it out.

-Dogs that are aggressive chewers can chip or fracture their teeth on raw bones.
+- Dogs that are aggressive chewers can chip or fracture their teeth on raw bones.